Broadcast Music, Inc.: Business

-BMI tracks public performances from among a repertoire of more than 20.6 million musical works.
+BMI tracks public performances from among a repertoire of more than 22.4 million musical works.
 BMI collects blanket fees from users of music such as radio stations, TV stations, and live venues.
 After deducting its operating expenses off the top, on a quarterly basis BMI distributes the money as Performance Royalties to its member songwriters, composers, and music publishers, according to a royalty calculation formula.
 BMI has offices in Atlanta, London, Los Angeles, Nashville, New York, Austin, and Washington, D.C..

 Awards

 BMI annually hosts award shows that honor the songwriters, composers and music publishers of the year's most-performed songs in the BMI catalog.
-BMI Award shows include the BMI Latin Awards, BMI Pop Awards, BMI Film/TV Awards, BMI R&B/Hip-Hop Awards, BMI London Awards, BMI Country Awards, BMI Christian Awards, and the BMI Trailblazers of Gospel Music Honors.
+BMI Award shows include the BMI Latin Awards, BMI Pop Awards, BMI Film & TV Awards, BMI R&B/Hip-Hop Awards, BMI London Awards, BMI Country Awards, BMI Christian Awards, and the BMI Trailblazers of Gospel Music Awards.

-BMI Lehman Engel Musical Theater Workshop

-In 1961, BMI and Lehman Engel founded the BMI Lehman Engel Musical Theater Workshop.
-Engel supervised the workshop and led weekly sessions until his death in 1982, and subsequently Maury Yeston led for the next 23 years.
-Since its inception, a number of works have been created by members and alumni.

-On May 21, 2006, the Drama Desk awarded the BMI Workshop a Special Award "for nurturing, developing and promoting new talent for the musical theater."
-On September 22, 2006, it was announced that the BMI Workshop was one of the recipients of the Tony Honors for Excellence in Theatre.